-LIST OF EXPERIMENTS - PHYSICS (Any 10 Experiments)
+LIST OF EXPERIMENTS - PHYSICS (Any 8 Experiments)

-- 1. Torsional pendulum Determination of rigidity modulus of wire and moment of inertia of disc. - 2.
-Uniform bending (or) Non-uniform Bending- Determination of young's modulus. - 3.
+- 1. Torsional pendulum Determination of rigidity modulus of wire and moment of inertia of disc - 2.
+Uniform bending (or) Non-uniform Bending Determination of young's modulus. - 3.
 Viscosity of liquids-Determination of co-efficient of viscosity of a liquid by Poiseuille's flow. - 4.
 Ultrasonic interferometer determination of the velocity of sound and compressibility of liquids. - 5.
 Laser- Determination of the wave length of the laser using grating, Acceptance angle of optical fiber. - 6.
 Spectrometer- Determination of wavelength using grating. - 7.
 Air wedge Determination of thickness of a thin sheet/wire. - 8.
 Lee's disc Determination of thermal conductivity. - 9.
 Determination of Band gap of a semiconductor. - 10.
-Potentiometer Determination of thermo EMF of a thermo couple. - 11.
-Characteristics of photo diode. - 12.
-Particle size determination using LASER.
+Characteristics of photo diode.

+ENGINEERING CHEMISTRY

-ENGINEERING CHEMISTRY (Theory and Lab)
+(Theory and Lab)